 - Remove any pre-existing fingerprints and add them again.
 Remove them by going to Settings > All Settings > Fingerprint.
 Tap an existing print to see the option to delete it.
-Re-add it by going to Settings > All Settings > Fingerprint, then tap either Register or Fingerprint > Add Fingerprint.
-Note: Consider adding the same fingerprint more than once, and from different angles.
+Re-add it by going to Settings > All Settings > Fingerprint, then tapping either Register or Fingerprint > Add Fingerprint.
+Consider adding the same fingerprint more than once, and from different angles.

 Annoyance: Auto-rotate not working

 Smartphones usually automatically rotate their displays depending on the orientation of the phone, but some people have had issues with auto-rotate on the ZTE Axon 7.
-If you find that it gets stuck in landscape or portrait, then here’s what to try:
+If you find that it gets stuck in landscape or portrait, then here’s what to try.

-- Head to Settings > Display and make sure auto-rotate screen is still enabled.
+- Head to Settings > Display and make sure Auto-rotate screen is still enabled.